• Skip to main content

 Jump to Recipe Print Recipe

-Two Ingredient Marshmallow Fluff is exactly what marshmallow fluff should be: fluffy!
-While this recipes takes a little bit of work to make, it requires very simple ingredients.
+Two-ingredient Marshmallow Fluff is exactly what marshmallow fluff should be: fluffy!
+While this recipe takes a little bit of work, it requires very simple ingredients.
 The best part?
-It's all natural without all the fake ingredients and preservatives.
+It's all-natural without all the fake ingredients and preservatives.

 A mug of hot chocolate with marshmallow fluff